 Doctor of Philosophy students are required to be knowledgeable of the dissertation requirements and policies set by the Faculty of Graduate Studies.
 Consultation with the Faculty of Graduate Studies dissertation editor can prevent the student from committing formatting errors that would require retyping large sections of the manuscript.

 Students register and pay tuition for the dissertation, whether the work is done in residence or in absentia.
 If the student has been advanced to candidacy, has completed all course requirements, and has registered for but not completed the research and dissertation, continuous registration is maintained until the manuscript is accepted and the final oral defense completed.
 This involves a quarterly fee to be paid during registration each quarter.
-A continuing registration fee is also assessed for each quarter the student fails to register for new units.
 As such, the student must have active registration during the quarter that the final oral defense is completed.

 Doctoral dissertations are reported to University Microfilms International and to the National Opinion Research Center.
 The Faculty of Graduate Studies provides appropriate information and forms.

 Admission to the School of Behavioral Health does not constitute candidacy for a graduate degree.
-Admission to candidacy is initiated by a written petition (School of Behavioral Health Form A) from the student to the dean, with support from the student’s advisor and the program chair.
+Admission to candidacy is initiated by a written petition (School of Behavioral Health Advancement to Candidacy Form) from the student to the dean, with support from the student’s program coordinator or department chair.

 The student’s petition for candidacy for the Doctor of Philosophy or professional doctoral degree will include confirmation that all comprehensive written and oral examinations have been passed.